cosmos/ledger-cosmos/UISPEC.md

 ```

 ####Scrolling
-Ledger screen can fit around 20 characters and therefore we need a way to displaying key and value strings that are longer - we assume page info to always fit the screen line.
+Ledger screen can only fit around 20 characters and therefore we need a way for displaying the key and the value strings that are longer.
+Here we assume that the page info will always fit the screen line.

-Ledger supports smooth pixel scrolling which is enabled by default for the line that holds value (line number 3).
-If text is longer than (around) 20 characters ledger will automatically start scrolling the line.
+Ledger supports the smooth pixel scrolling which is enabled by default for the line #3 (i.e. the line that holds the json value).
+If a text is longer than (around) 20 characters, then Ledger will automatically start scrolling the line.

-We are currently using 256 byte long buffer to keep the value.
-If value read from json transaction is longer than that, then we split it into 256 chunks and display and scroll each chunk individually.
-The actual screen #3 from the example would then look like this:
+We are currently using 256 bytes long buffer to keep the value string.
+If the value read from the json transaction is longer than that, then we split it into 256 chunks and display and scroll each chunk individually.

+Here's an example:

 Screen 3.
 ```